Koveror/Sim-City/README.md

-# Sample README file for C++ programming project

-This is an initial git repository for your programming project.
-It contains an initial directory structure that we wish you could use as follows:
+Sim-city-1 ReadMe

+`Setup:`
+Sim-city-1 is designed to run on a linux system that has sfml 2.3.2 installed.
+Such systems can be found at for example Maari-A and Maari-C classes in Maarintalo.

+The project root directory should contain the following folders:

-  * `plan/` -- Here is your project plan.
-You may use different sources, but we hope to get the pan **also as pdf file**.
+  * `plan/` -- Here is our project plan.

-  * `doc/` -- here are the documentation sources related to your project.
+  * `doc/` -- Here are the documentation sources related to our project.
-    You may use different tools for documentation (e.g. latex), but we hope to get the final version of the document **also as pdf file**.

-  * `src/` -- here are the C++ source files.
-You can have subfolders as needed.
+  * `src/` -- Here are the C++ source files.

-  * `README.md` -- This file that you should modify to represent your project.
+  * `README.md` -- The file you are now reading.

-You may also add other new directories as needed, for example for testing tools.
+  * `Makefile`	-- Makefile to be used with the unix program called make.

+To run Sim-city-1, simply navigate to the project root directory using your unix terminal and then run the following command:

+	'make run-main'

+This command will compile the source files and make an executable called 'sim-city-1'.
+The command will also run the executable.
+The executable can be found in the src directory.
+The program can be run again from there or you can simply use the 'make run-main' command again.
+You can clean the src directory using the 'make clean' command, which will remove object files and executables from the src directory.